aditya70/system-design/design-questions.md

 - design an shuttl system.
 - Design a grocery store, which will uses the inventory of Kroger(third party inventories) at the backend but at the front end the customer sees Amazon only.
 - Design Vending machine.
 (State Design Pattern).
+- Design LLD Chess Board Game for 2 players using oops principal.